 If you have ever seen the movie “Holes” produced in 2003 by Walt Disney then you have no doubt heard of the Yellow Spotted Lizard.
 In reality the, Yellow Spotted Night Lizard Lepidophyma flavimaculatum is neither as large nor as glamorous as the type of lizards featured in the movie.
 In my opinion, this incredible species definitely deserves a place in the avid collectors’ enclosure space.
 According to what I have been able to find through personal research there is very little known about the Lepidophyma genus in terms of their captive care.
 I discovered this particular genus purely by accident while shopping at a local pet superstore.
 As is always the case, when buying food for my own reptiles and mammals, I always “window-shop” the newer reptiles that have arrived at the store.
-This is done with a more than slight chagrin to my wife.
+This is done with a more than slight chagrin to my now ex-wife.

 Nevertheless, while window-shopping I came across a label that said Nicaraguan Alligator Lizard.
 Now, I consider myself to be pretty well versed in reptiles and their care, both wild and captive.
 Because I didn’t recognize the common name of this particular lizard, I inquired as to what its behaviors and required care were like.
 The young man working told me that within this particular enclosure, were a pair of lizards, not only difficult to handle but more ready to bite than anything else.
 He explained that during routine maintenance, he had attempted to lift one and move it to another portion of the enclosure and it turned and bit him without hesitation.
 He explained that they definitely bite like our native Alligator lizards, but were most likely too small in the mouth to actually draw blood.
 He also confided in me that the rest of the reptile crew working in the store was afraid of them.